 - 1 lb jumbo lump crabmeat or lump

 - 1 tsp sugar

 - Mix mayonnaise, egg, sugar, old bay, lemon juice and parsley together and blend well, this is your imperial sauce.

 - Gently fold crabmeat into imperial sauce, being careful not to break up crab meat.

 - place portions in baking dish using ramekins or small casserole dishes*

-- Bake in 350 degree oven for 20 minutes (top will turn golden brown) or until a thermometer gets an internal reading of 165 degrees
+Bake in 350 degree oven for 20-25 minutes (top will turn golden brown) or until a thermometer gets an internal reading of 165 degrees

 - Allow to cool just a few minutes before serving, it will set and be more flavorful as it cools slightly.

 Depending upon what you serve as a side dish you can get 3 portions out of this.
 You really don't want to make it any smaller than 1/3 of a pound per person though.
 If you want to stretch this, think about making stuffed shrimp with the filling, that could easily serve 4 people.